HsiangHung/Machine_Learning_Note/Clustering/K-means/README.md

 ## Procedures

 ```
-Randomly initialize K cluster centorids μ1, μ2,... μK
+Randomly initialize K cluster centorids μ1, μ2,... μK,

 Repeat{
-    1. for i = 1, ...m, each data point, assign c(i), where x(i) is closest to the i-th centroid μc.
+    1. for i = 1, ...m, each data point, assign c(i), where the i-th centroid μc is the closest to x(i).
-    2. for j = 1, ...K, each centroid μ_j is determined by average of
+    2. for j = 1, ...K, each centroid μj is updated by average of data points where are labeled to c(j)
 }
 ```